tedmoore/schelp2/docs/Classes/View.md

 ### `keyDownAction`
  The object to be evaluated when a key is pressed.
 The following arguments are passed at evaluation: **view, char, modifiers, unicode, keycode, key**.
 See [#Key actions](#key-actions) for explanation of arguments.
 The return value of evaluation controls the event propagation to parent view.
 See [#Key and mouse event processing](#key-and-mouse-event-processing) for details.
-If no `keyDownAction` is set, [#-defaultKeyDownAction](#-defaultkeydownaction) is called instead, and its return value controls the event propagation.
+If no `keyDownAction` is set, [defaultKeyDownAction](#defaultkeydownaction) is called instead, and its return value controls the event propagation.
 ```supercollider
 // open a new document that posts the parameters passed into the keydownAction function.
 (